Encythe/RobloxSplitter/README.md

 If you plan on playing the test game, you must have six splits in your current configuration, like the following:
 <img width="555" height="222" alt="image" src="https://github.com/user-attachments/assets/366de387-d2e1-4d4e-a643-ebd0b6446f11" /><br>
-This is because the test game itself has six splits, and also uses the very finnicky RobloxSplitter.SetSplits() function.
+This is because the test game itself has six splits, and also uses the very finnicky `RobloxSplitter.SetSplits()` library function.